cxl-micron-reskit/famfs/markdown/vm-configuration.md

 ## Configuring a simulated /dev/dax device

 There are two reasons you might want to create a simulated dax device.
 One is for a private dax device within a VM.
-The other is to create a dax deice on a host, to be shared with one or more VMs.
+The other is to create a dax device on a host, to be shared with one or more VMs.
 Either way, the procedure is the same.

 Add the following to your kernel command line: